kechigon/JS-Games/README.md

 # JS-Games
 ## How to play
-Go to the directory of the game you want to play and open index.html
+Go to the directory of the game you want to play and open the HTML file